APPEAL PROCESS

 • reason(s) why you believe the points scored should be amended

 An appeal must be received by 9 a.m. on the Tuesday following the quiz.
-Failure to comply with
+Failure to comply with these

-comply with these guidelines before submitting an appeal.
+these guidelines before submitting an appeal.

-The decision of the committee
+Decision of the committee

 The committee may contact either team for further clarification before adjudicating.
-The decision will
+The decision will be

-and teams have no further right of appeal.
+have no further right of appeal.

 When not to appeal

-Processing an appeal takes time and effort; please don’t contest a question or answer if it doesn’t
+Processing an appeal takes time and effort; please don’t contest a question or answer if it doesn’t affect the

-contesting an answer, please apply some common sense: don’t hope to ‘get away with it’ when they
+sense: don’t hope to ‘get away with it’ when they appeal.

-without using the appeal process: teams may submit comments by email (marked ‘for publication’)
+the appeal process: teams may submit comments by email (marked ‘for publication’) and they will be

-and they will be added to the website.
+added to the quiz league website.

 Return to homepage